satkarLIS/satkarLIS/README.md

 # YCOus Backend

-This repository contains the backend code for the YCOus website.
-It includes routes for managing the captcha server and handling the GET/POST requests of the YCOus frontend website.
+This document defines the backend for the YCOus website which includes routes for managing the captcha server and handling the GET/POST requests of the YCOus frontend website.
 The main file, `main.js`, is the entry point for the backend server.

 ## Prerequisites